Amazon Dash: Barcode scanner

 The Amazon Dash Wand (originally branded simply Amazon Dash) was announced in April 2014.
 It is a Wi-Fi connected device that allows users to build a shopping list by scanning bar codes and saying product names out loud.
 It connects directly with AmazonFresh, the company's online grocery delivery service.
 The website for Amazon Dash highlights benefits such as "never forget an item again" and suggests users keep the device on the kitchen counter or refrigerator so that every member of the family can add items to its grocery list.

-The Amazon Dash Wand is Amazon's first Internet of Things (IoT) device.

-The second-generation Amazon Dash Barcode Scanner was announced in October 2016; it replaces the two buttons on the previous model with a single button used for both scanning barcodes and activating the microphone.
-The new model is also about an inch shorter and magnetic so it can be stuck to a metallic surface, like a refrigerator.

 On June 15, 2017, a new version of the scanner was announced by Amazon.
 The new version has Alexa built in, allowing users to ask for recipes and order from Amazon Prime Now.

 Replenishment service

 The Dash Button and Dash Replenishment Service (DRS) were introduced by Amazon.com on March 31, 2015.
 Due to the timing of the announcement, there were a number of news stories questioning whether the Dash Button was an early April Fools joke.

-The Amazon Dash Button is a small electronic device designed to make ordering products easy and fast.
-The Dash buttons come in packs; each device contains an embedded button emblazoned with the name of a frequently ordered product.
-Users can configure each button to order a specific product and quantity, via the user's Amazon.com account, and mount the buttons, using adhesive tape or a plastic clip, to locations where they use the products.
-Pressing the button sends a Wi-Fi signal to the Amazon Shopping app, and orders new stock of whatever product the button is configured to order; the click also sends a message to the user's mobile phone, giving the user half-hour to cancel.